-You will learn to keep your ground, enter your Zen, and maintain that spot.
+You will learn to tap into your center, enter your Zen, and stay in that spot.

-I Learned To Connect With Myself Through My Relationship
+I Learned To Stay Grounded Through My Relationship

 Take me, for instance.
 When I had just begun my current relationship, I would easily fall into an abyss of irrational fears.
 I would grow anxious about being left alone.

-In those moments, past unhealthy and automated patterns from childhood like self-blame would resurface, and I would start wondering whether I did something wrong.
-The opposite of grounded mindset.
+In those moments, past unhealthy and automated patterns from childhood like self-blame would resurface.
+I would start wondering whether I did something wrong.
+The opposite of a grounded mindset.